 If you have a certificate relating to learning differences this should be sent/copied to Student Support at the earliest opportunity.
-The school will prepare a specific learning differences (SpLD) cover sheet for any student with certified additional teaching and learning support requirements that will explain to assessors - in anonymised format, the adjustments that should be taken into account within the assessment of coursework.
+The school will prepare a specific learning differences (SpLD) cover sheet for any student with certified (or otherwise agreed) additional teaching and learning support requirements that will explain to assessors - in anonymised format, the adjustments that should be taken into account within the assessment of coursework.
 The SpLD cover sheet should then be included in any submission for which it should be taken into account - in the case of two or more assignments for a module, the certificate should be included with each one.

-Deaf and Hearing Impaired Students If you are deaf or have a hearing impairment we can arrange note-takers if funded by DSA, and the Sheppard Lecture Theatre in WISE has an infrared hearing support system.
+Deaf and Hearing Impaired Students If you are deaf or have a hearing impairment we can support the presence of note-takers if funded by DSA, and the Sheppard Lecture Theatre in WISE has an infrared hearing support system.
 Please enquire at the CAT office for details.

 Students with mental health difficulties If you have, or have had, a mental health difficulty that you think might affect your studies, we encourage you to inform us, which can be done confidentially.
+Students with significant mental health issues are advised to seek support from their GP or another medical practitioner where appropriate.

+23.3.
 THE DISABLED STUDENTS' ALLOWANCE (DSA)